I can do all things through Christ who strengthens me. Philippians 4:13

 I Can Do All Things Through Christ Who Strengthens Me Meaning

 What’s the secret?
-“I can do ALL THINGS through Christ who strengthens me.
+“I can do ALL THINGS through Christ who strengthens me.”

-Paul’s contentment did not come through an inner determination or power of positive thinking.
+Paul’s contentment did not come through an inner determination or the power of positive thinking.
 It was Jesus Christ who gave him strength.
 And Paul knew that if he had Jesus and nothing else then he had enough.

 Paul is living proof of this.
 He was beaten, whipped, shipwrecked, jailed, and eventually killed for his beliefs.
-He didn’t always have a easy life, but he constantly writes about how he is full of joy, at peace, and content.
+He didn’t always have an easy life, but he constantly writes about how he is full of joy, at peace, and content.
 How?
 Because he has Jesus.

 The same can be true for you.
 You can find peace, you can experience joy, and you can be content regardless of how much or how little you have.
 IF you have Christ.